 Night is cool and pleasant, a welcome respite from day’s sun.

-Night people have cat’s eye’s.
+Night people have cat’s eye’s and dark hearts.

 As quick as Thanksgiving goes, Christmas is nipping at its heels.